 A nice glass of Vin Chaud, (mulled wine) will do wonders to keep you warm and in good spirits.
 You will want to visit the classic Butte Bergeyre vineyard, and enjoy the late autumn colors.
 As well as the Salon Du Chocolat in the beginning of November to satisfy your sweet tooth.

 In November you will also see decreased lines at the more popular places such as the Louvre Museum, and the Palace of Versailles.
-So make sure to add Paris to your autumn European trip!
+So make sure to add Paris to your autumn European trip, as it's one of the best places in Europe to visit in November.

 10. Athens, Greece